FASCIATHERAPY by Dora Vicente

 In the beginning of the 80's, Danis Bois founded a School of fasciatherapy in France, a Method created by him.
 The name derives of fasciae, the connective tissues that cover and bind all body parts (muscles, bones, all internal organs, the brain and spinal cord).
 This thin membrane react to stress, physical or emotional trauma and to psychological states, contracting.
 This contraction can become permanent, causing pain and disturbing the natural body balance.

-"relational" touch, the Internal Movement, invisible to the naked eye and occurring at the level of the fasciae, putting each cell of the human body in communication.
+The fasciatherapist emphasizes, through a "relational" touch, the Internal Movement, invisible to the naked eye and occurring at the level of the fasciae, putting each cell of the human body in communication.
 This animation carries a force of internal self-regulation or vitality of the body, which leads the person to a physical, emotional and psychological balance.
 The internal movement is involuntary and interact with psychic life.

-expanded its research to other fields, such as Psychology, Education, Arts and Philosophy.
+Danis Bois continued and expanded its research to other fields, such as Psychology, Education, Arts and Philosophy.
 He returned to study, first at the Université Paris V, where he obtained a degree in Development Cognitive and social of Newborn; then at the Universidade Moderna de Lisboa, a Master in curative psychopedagogy and finally a PhD in Educational Sciences at the university of Seville, in “Didactics and the Organization of Educational Institutions”.
 The theme of his thesis is: “The 'Sensitive' Body and the Transformation of Adult Representations – Proposals for a Model Perceptual-cognitive in the Teaching of Adult."

-d different areas, and developed and expanded your I work for several countries.
+He brought together a team of researchers and professionals from d different areas, and developed and expanded your I work for several countries.

 Danis Bois realized that for a patient if he can really heal, he first needs to be able to feel himself and his inner movement.
 This new perception of yourself will cause a transformation perceptual-cognitive-behavioral, and then he will be able to make the necessary changes in his life, habits, everyday movements, way of thinking, creativity.
 THE The patient needs to play an active role in the healing process, to become fully present in his life and to be able to co-create it.

-Therapists would also need to be trained so that they can listen and guide
+Therapists would also need to be trained so that they can listen and guide the verbal testimonies of patients.

-your method in Somato-Psychopedagogy.
+In 2000 Danis Bois transformed your method in Somato-Psychopedagogy.
 This is a pedagogical and therapeutic discipline, preventive and curative, that harmonizes The connection between body (soma) and mind (psyché=soul, spirit), linking physical pain to psychological suffering, as well as possible behavioral problems related to this anguish or pain.
 It's a discipline pedagogical, because it allows the practitioner to develop tools for self-observation and to become aware of the responses of their body and thought process, and thus stop needing a therapist. this new one method includes, in addition to Fasciatherapy:

 - Sensory Reeducation (helps to feel and perceive the movement, organize the gesture in agreement with biomechanics sensory);